-Igniazi Bitiasau (/iɡˈni.a.zi biˈti.a.sau/) is a Bitiasau language spoken on the Northern parts of the Nediroh continent with a relatively dense consonant system and a clear (C)V(C) syllable rhythm.
-Its vowel inventory is commonly described as /i e o u y/, and its consonant inventory retains several older sounds that later standards simplify, notably /ç ʑ ɸ ð ħ/ alongside palatal and lateral phonemes like /ɟ ɲ ʎ ɬ/ and a two-way rhotic tendency /r ~ ɾ/.
-Its script is a segmental alphabet that keeps these contrasts visible in spelling, with dedicated letters for the palatals and laterals; ligatures exist in digital and fast writing but are optional rather than required.
+Igniazi Bitiasau (/iɡˈni.a.zi biˈti.a.sau/) is a Bitiasau language spoken in the northern regions of the Nediroh continent and is characterised by a relatively dense consonant system and a clear (C)V(C) syllable structure.
+Its vowel inventory is commonly described as /i e o u y/, while its consonant system preserves several segments later reduced or eliminated in other standards, notably /ç ʑ ɸ ð ħ/, together with palatal and lateral phonemes such as /ɟ ɲ ʎ ɬ/ and a two-way rhotic tendency /r ~ ɾ/.
+Its writing system is a segmental alphabet in which these contrasts are represented directly by dedicated graphemes, including separate symbols for the palatals and laterals.
+Ligatures occur in digital typography and rapid handwriting, but remain optional rather than structurally required.

 View full script symbols documentation